w3c/w3c-website-redesign-documentation/_posts/2021-06-11-building-the-main-navigation.md

 ### Switching from multi-column to grid layout

-Unfortnately, collapsing the grandchild items on large screens did not work with CSS multi-column layout.
+Unfortunately, collapsing the grandchild items on large screens did not work with CSS multi-column layout.
 Using flexbox wasn't an option; I wanted the list of content to flow naturally across columns, and adding `<div>` elements to try and split things out felt bloated and would have invalidated the list markup.
 So I used CSS grid to arrange items in the large screen dropdown.

 Although this created the visual appearance of columns, the arrangement of items had changed.
 Now they were arranged horizontally in rows, with one item added to each column until a row was complete, at which point a new implicit grid track was created.
 Additionally, when grandchild items were toggled open in one column, areas of whitespace would appear within the neighbouring columns.